pryley/blackbar/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-BlackBar is a Debug Bar for WordPress developers.
+Black Bar is a Debug Bar for WordPress developers.
 It collects and displays errors, executed queries, globals, templates (if using the [Castor Framework](https://github.com/geminilabs/castor-framework)), and provides a profiler.

 == Description ==

-BlackBar is an unobtrusive Debug Bar for WordPress developers that attaches itself to the bottom of the browser window.
+Black Bar is an unobtrusive Debug Bar for WordPress developers that attaches itself to the bottom of the browser window.
 It is a rewrite of [blackbox-debug-bar](https://wordpress.org/plugins/blackbox-debug-bar/) by [Grzegorz Winiarski](https://profiles.wordpress.org/gwin) which appears to be abandoned as it has not been updated since 2013.

 How it helps you with development: